sfn-software/sfn-d/README.md

 Various notes
 -------------

-* If you're running Arch Linux, you can just install package `sfn`, we keep it pretty fresh.
+* If you're running Arch Linux, you can just install package `sfn` from AUR — we keep it pretty fresh.
-* It won't compile on Ubuntu (Mint, etc.) because libphobos there is too old.
-Use [dmd](http://dlang.org/download.html).
+* It won't compile with gdc on Ubuntu (Mint, Debian, etc.) because libphobos there is too old.
+Use [dmd](http://dlang.org/download.html) instead.

 Building and running
 --------------------